New ZTALMY recommended titration schedule — click here to access the latest prescribing information

 dipping a syringe into a bottle dipping a syringe into a bottle

-See the Medication Guide for Instructions for Use for complete instructions on how to properly prepare and administer ZTALMY.
+See the Medication Guide and Instructions for Use for complete instructions on how to properly prepare and administer ZTALMY.

 Shake the bottle thoroughly for at least 1 minute and then wait for 1 minute before measuring and administering each dose.1